ncfavier/ni/README.md

 ## Parsing

+Comments are introduced with `#`, and extend to the end of the line.

+Numbers are parsed as an optional plus or minus sign, a (possibly empty) integer part, optionally followed by a dot and a (possibly empty) fractional part.
+One of the integer part or the fractional part must be non-empty.
+If a dot is present, the number is a Double, otherwise it is an Integer.

-Integer, double, character and string literals are parsed as Haskell literals.
+Character and string literals are parsed as Haskell literals.

 Symbols are any sequence of non-whitespace, non-`[]` characters that fail to parse as any other type of value.